approvals/ApprovalTests.Net/docs/ApprovalTests/ReportersGettingStarted.md

 ### Differences

-The main use for seeing differeneces is to use a reporter that will open a DiffTool.
+The main use for seeing differences is to use a reporter that will open a DiffTool.
 [Full list of supported diff tools here](Reporters.md#supported-diff-tools)

 ### Rendering
 Let's say your test result is some HTML.
 In the beginning you might want to render it in a bowser to be able to see that it is indeed what you want.
 In this moment, try the  `FileLauncherReporter`.
 Which will open the `.received.` file in the application associated to it on your machine.